 This site concentrates on three areas:

-- With a history of significant errors and changes, can God be directing the Watchtower Society?
+- With a history of significant errors and changes, can God be directing Watchtower?

-- Is the Watchtower honest when quoting secular sources and presenting its history?
+- Is Watchtower honest when quoting secular sources and presenting its history?

 - Are current Watchtower doctrine and practices justified Biblically?